kavismith/active-directory/README.md

 </p>
 <p>
-Afte ryou have successfully install Active Directory, your Remote desktop will restart.
-You would then need to sign back in using kavidomain.com/labuser and the password you set.
+After you have successfully installed Active Directory, your Remote Desktop will restart, and you will need to sign back in using the credentials "kavidomain.com/labuser" and the password you previously set.

 </p>
 <br />